Policarpa Salavarrieta: Name

 Because her birth certificate was never found, her legal given name is unknown.
 The name Salavarrieta is known only by the names her family and friends used.
 Her father referred to her as Apolonia in his will, which Salvador Contreras, the priest who formalized the testament on 13 December 1802, confirmed.
 She was closest to her brother, Bibiano, as she became his de facto guardian when her parents died.
 When the armed forces in Guaduas started looking for her, she began calling herself Policarpa.

 In her 1817 forged passport, used to get in and out of Bogotá during the Reconquista, she appeared as "Gregoria Apolinaria."
 Andrea Ricaurte de Lozano, whom Policarpa lived with, and officially worked for in Bogotá, as well as Ambrosio Almeyda, a guerrilla leader to whom she supplied information, also called her by that name.
 Her contemporaries referred to her simply as "La Pola," but Policarpa Salavarrieta is the name by which she is remembered and commemorated.

 Place and date of birth

 Policarpa's date and place of birth are also subject to conjecture in the absence of legal documents.
 The popular version is that she was born in the municipality of Guaduas, Cundinamarca, between 1790 and 1796.
 However Rafael Pombo affirmed that she had been born in Mariquita, while José Caicedo Rojas confirmed it as Bogotá.

-Her date and place of birth can be surmised from information available about her siblings which, curiously enough, were not lost.
+Her date and place of birth can be surmised from information available about her siblings which were not lost.